LucianaLA/Untamed/README.md

 How to play
 This is a survival RPG, the goal is to survive for as long as possible in an unfamiliar environment with limited tools at your disposal.

-Look around by moving your mouse
+-Look around by moving your mouse
-To move use WASD keys on the keyboard
+-To move use WASD keys on the keyboard
-To sprint, hold Left Shift and move using WASD
+-To sprint, hold Left Shift and move using WASD
-To jump, press the Space bar
+-To jump, press the Space bar
-The game currently contains enemies which will pursue and attack once near enough, if the enemy touches the player, health will be depleted
+-The game currently contains enemies which will pursue and attack once near enough, if the enemy touches the player, health will be depleted
-There is food scattered around the map, walk into them to replenish hunger Enemies will drop energy crystals which can be collected to release a stronger attack Once a player obtains a new weapon, it can be switched by using the keys 1-4 Use E to open inventory and F to enhance existing weapons and Q to drop a weapon from inventory Chickens are friendly NPCs which when killed replenish health Once the hunger reaches 0, the health will also go down and you will lose the game
+-There is food scattered around the map, walk into them to replenish hunger -Enemies will drop energy crystals which can be collected to release a stronger attack -Once a player obtains a new weapon, it can be switched by using the keys 1-4 -Use E to open inventory and F to enhance existing weapons and Q to drop a weapon from inventory -Chickens are friendly NPCs which when killed replenish health -Once the hunger reaches 0, the health will also go down and you will lose the game

-The game has 3 difficulty levels which the player can pick from and 3 different levels to clear the game To switch levels, approach a nearby portal
+-The game has 3 difficulty levels which the player can pick from and 3 different levels to clear the game -To switch levels, approach a nearby portal
-To toggle settings, press P
+-To toggle settings, press P

 Go wild, untamed child!